CFSAN-Biostatistics/snp-pipeline/docs/cmd_ref.rst

-    -h, --help            show this help message and exit -f, --force           Force processing even when result file already exists and is newer than inputs (default: False) -l FILE, --snpListFile FILE
+    -h, --help            show this help message and exit -f, --force           Force processing even when result file already exists and is newer than inputs (default: False) -c NAME, --consFileName NAME
-                          Relative or absolute path to the SNP list file (default: snplist.txt)
-    -p NAME, --pileupFileName NAME
-                          File name of the SNP pileup files which must exist in each of the sample directories (default:
+                          File name of the previously created consensus SNP call file which must exist in each of the sample directories (default: consensus.fasta)
-                          reads.snp.pileup)
     -o FILE, --output FILE
                           Output file.
 Relative or absolute path to the SNP matrix file (default: snpma.fasta)
-    -c FREQ, --minConsFreq FREQ
-                          Mimimum fraction of reads that must agree to make a consensus call (default: 0.6)
     -v 0..5, --verbose 0..5
                           Verbose message level (0=no info, 5=lots) (default: 1)
     --version             show program's version number and exit